 From finding an adoptive family for your baby to deciding how much openness you want to have, placing a baby for adoption is a huge undertaking.

-Although you’ll feel like you’re making the right decision, you’ll also feel a sense of fear, unsure of what the future will hold.
+Although you’ll feel like you’re making the right decision, you’ll also experience a sense of fear and uncertainty, unsure about what the future will hold.

 Although there are some parts of the adoption process you can plan, there are many more that are out of your hands.